franklinhenri/100DaysOfDevRel/03_evangelism_vs_advocacy/README.md

 ## Evangelism vs Advocacy

-Its easy to get confused between the two and hence it is important to make a distinction.
+It is easy to get confused between the two and hence it is important to make a distinction.
 I personally remember the difference using a mnemonic - *ETAL*

 ### "Evangelists Tell.
 Advocates Listen"